pubvis-GOSH/project_management/meeting_notes/meetings.md

 - Allow the researcher to create an alias (e.g. nickname) for the participant?
 Maybe not as this has the risk of it not being anonymous.

 # Next steps
+- JH to carry on implementing the researcher page features,
+- KB to continue learning so that she can start contributing from March 2024,

 ---